-India's GDP is expected to grow at 9.1% in 2021 as the economy recovers after the second wave of the pandemic.
 In India, e-commerce has changed the way people do business and buy products and this has been reflected in the sector's growth.
-From \$46.2 billion in 2020, the Indian e-commerce market is expected to \$ 111.40 billion by 2025.
+From \$46.2 billion in 2020, the Indian e-commerce market is expected to \$350 billion by 2026.
 A surge in internet and smartphone usage, the expansion of internet penetration and a growing middle class sparked most of the industry's growth and India just became the eighth-largest global e-commerce market after France and before Canada.
-We have decided to include India in this study because of the growing potential of its e-commerce market and express operations development
+We have decided to include India in this study because of the growing potential of its e-commerce market and express operations development.
+After China and the US, India has the third-largest online shopper base and it is expected to reach 350 million by the end of 2026.

 Online platforms are on the rise since there the upfront capital required cannot be compared to setting up an asset-based business.
 The logistics industry in India is also growing fast with continuous infrastructure and technology improvements supported by government reforms.
 Increasing foreign investments and trade indicate a promising outlook for the Indian logistics sector even though the businesses in this area are rapidly evolving, facing new challenges and increasing competition.
-Flipkart established a business partnership with the Adani Group in April 2021 to boost the company's logistics and data center capabilities while also creating 2,500 direct jobs.